 Usability tests are usually concluded by thanking the user and asking open-ended follow-up questions to clarify their experience.

 Even usability experts sometimes don’t agree on the interpretation of usability tests.
 Having multiple observers for the usability tests can help eliminate potential subjective biases from having only one experimenter.

-The experimenter and any observers must synthesize their observation notes, making care to note any points where the user showed an emotional response such as frustrations.
+The experimenter and any observers must synthesize their observation notes, taking care to note any points where the user showed an emotional response such as frustration.
 The group must then identify the functional issues or functional errors that were reported by most/all of the participants.

 If all users can successfully complete the tasks, that indicates the product is usable, but does not indicate whether the product is desirable or whether the value proposition is actually delivered.

-Confirmation bias: Experimenters sometimes ask questions or create use cases in such a way that the user’s response/action confirms his/her preconceptions, hypothesis, or beliefs.
+Confirmation Bias: Experimenters sometimes ask questions or create use cases in such a way that the user’s response/action confirms their preconceptions, hypothesis, or beliefs.

-Selection bias: Selection of the correct audience can severely bias results.
+Selection Bias: Selection of the incorrect audience can severely bias results.
 For example, testing usability with existing users will not show issues that new users may have with a product.

 “A usability test is the place to synthesize what you believe and what reality will accept” @ericries